Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

     from: cosmos-db.json
     where: $.definitions.SqlContainerResourceProperties.properties._conflicts
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.CreateUpdateOptions.properties.If-Match
-    reason: The option has a property name with leading capital letters
-  - suppress: DefinitionsPropertiesNamesCamelCase
-    from: cosmos-db.json
-    where: $.definitions.CreateUpdateOptions.properties.If-None-Match
-    reason: The option has a property name with leading capital letters
-  - suppress: DefinitionsPropertiesNamesCamelCase
-    from: cosmos-db.json
-    where: $.definitions.CreateUpdateOptions.properties.Session-Token
-    reason: The option has a property name with leading capital letters
-  - suppress: DefinitionsPropertiesNamesCamelCase
-    from: cosmos-db.json
-    where: $.definitions.CreateUpdateOptions.properties.Throughput
-    reason: The option has a property name with leading capital letters
-  - suppress: DefinitionsPropertiesNamesCamelCase
-    from: cosmos-db.json
     where: $.definitions.PercentileMetricValue.properties.P10